 - Pre-employment education for clients on expectations of employment and confidence building job preparation programs

 - Coaching employers and other stakeholders on working with Aboriginal and Torres Strait Islander peoples; connecting different community organisations, as well as the individual Indigenous communities to educate one another on expectations and cultural awareness

 - Once our clients start working they are mentored by our Indigenous Connections team

 - End-to-end recruitment services at no cost to you

-- Help to make candidates work ready (such as helping candidates with driver’s licences, work-related tickets and certificates, and criminal history checks)
+- Support to candidates to be work-ready (such as helping candidates with driver’s licenses, work-related tickets and certificates, and police checks)

 - Wage subsidies, where relevant

 We educate the community and employers on the culture of Aboriginal and Torres Strait Island clients, as well as provide additional and ongoing support to the employer and client once the client commences work.